Information You Should Know About the Polycount Forum

 Use Meaningful, Specific Subject Headers

-When posting a new thread, consider the subject header carefully.
-The subject is your opportunity to attract people to your thread, so it's in your own best interests to use it properly.
-Stupid:
+When creating a new topic, consider the title carefully.
+The title is your opportunity to attract people to your thread, so it's in your own best interests to use it properly.

 The Polycount Forums run on the Vanilla platform